jvantuyl/sublime_diagram_plugin/README.md

 Specifying `<<subtitle>>` at the beginning of the title will provide an output file suffixed with that name.
 This is useful in files with multiple diagrams so that they are generated with intelligible and predictable names.

-## Subtitles
-Just like the code above, with a title `<<subname>>`, you can get a fixed name as `sourcefilename-subname.png` instead of the random suffix.
+The subtitle will be stripped from the final diagram.

 ## Operating System Support